ark-lang/ark-docs/README.md

 > is open source and licensed under MIT; if you spot any errors, feel free to
 > send a PR!

-This reference can be read in book form [here](http://felixangell.gitbooks.io/ark-reference/content/).

 This is the official reference for the [Ark programming language](github.com/ark-lang/ark).
 Note that this document is not final and could change at any point, as could the compiler itself, which means that the reference could become out-dated.
 We try